casangi/casadocs/docs/_files/calibration-and-visibility-data/single-dish-calibration/single-dish-data-calibration-and-reduction.rst

-      **scaleAutocorr** simply applies the scaling from $T_A^*$ to Jy/beam.
-The scaling factors are determined empirically, as part of the QA2-level calibrations provided by ALMA.
+      **scaleAutocorr** simply applies the scaling from
+      T∗A\ :math:`T_A^*` to Jy/beam.
+The scaling factors are determined
+      empirically, as part of the QA2-level calibrations provided by ALMA.
 The scaling factors are to be provided to **scaleAutocorr** as a float, but are most conveniently applied in calls that iterate through antenna and spectral window, where the Jy-per-K factors are retained as a list with the format:

       .. container:: alert-info